Last updated:

 - Replies and engagement are unavailable or unreliable.
 Replies don’t auto-log without a connected inbox/extension, and even still, BCC copies don’t bring opens/clicks into the timeline.
 Those engagement events can drive routing, SLAs, and follow-ups.

 - Mailbox rotation becomes an administrative work tax.
 If you’re rotating many sending accounts (common with Instantly, Smartlead, EmailBison, and others), each mailbox must be a recognized user/connected alias in HubSpot or logging will fail silently.
-Keeping those aligned is takes time.
+Keeping those aligned takes time.

 - You lose campaign context.
 BCC logs message content; but it doesn’t know campaign name, sequence/step, mailbox, or reply classification.
 Those fields exist upstream in your sales engagement platform/sequencer and are explicitly available via webhook payloads used by tools like OutboundSync.